The Man Who Made Husbands Jealous: Reception

 Published in 1993, the novel had the working title of Toyboy.
-Upon publication, Quentin Oates writing in the The Bookseller commented that with this novel Cooper had "joined the great, the good and the reviewable" - drawing attention to multiple reviews from broadsheet and tabloid newspapers.
+Upon publication, Quentin Oates, writing in The Bookseller, commented that with this novel Cooper had "joined the great, the good and the reviewable" - drawing attention to multiple reviews from broadsheet and tabloid newspapers.
 Oates criticised the lack of originality in The Observer's review by Valentine Cunningham.
 In it Cunningham described how the excess of puns in Cooper's writing failed to disguise the "human shallowness" of the characters.
 Oates praised Maeve Binchy's review, in contrast to Cunningham's giving the impression that Binchy understood the book better - she described the novel as "a happy feckless romp".
 Oates also commented on The Telegraph's review, which praised the novel for turning the rules of romantic fiction upside down, and having a heroine who is described repeatedly as "plain".
 Polly Toynbee, reviewing the novel for The Times, expressed disappointment in it largely due to the fact she knows Cooper to be a clever writer; overall Toynbee was left disappointed by it.

 Natasha Walter, writing in The Independent, described the novel as "bland, frothy gunk" that was "addictive".
 She criticises its portrayal of women, particularly the various ways in which women's appearances are denigrated, either by male chauvinists, or more often by other women.
 Where Walter praised the novel was in its depictions of adultery, particularly from the point of view of the women who are cheated on.
 She describes this mood as "heartfelt, self-abasing misery that is immensely painful to read".
 She was also critical of the sex in the novel, where encounters are soft porn-like and rarely empower women.
 In contrast Sophia Money-Coutts described how, when she read the novel as a young teenager, she appreciated that it made sex sound like it should be fun.
 The Hull Daily Mail gave the book a one star review and described the characters as being a "tedious mixture" of stereotypes.

 Former British Prime Minister, Rishi Sunak claimed in May 2023 that The Man Who Made Husbands Jealous, along with other Cooper novels were his favourite books.
 It is also one of writer Emerald Fennell's favourite works.
 The novel is noted amongst other works for its sub-plot centred on miscarriage.